-A huge part of choosing a moving company is making sure that your stuff doesn’t break, get damaged, or lost during the move.
+A huge part of choosing a moving company is making sure that your stuff doesn’t break, get damaged, or be lost during the move.
 After all, that’s the whole point of leaving the job to the pros, isn’t it?
 Alas, we live in an unpredictable world where anything can happen, and often does.
-Even the biggest, best moving companies can suffer setbacks or end up damaging your residence or personal belongings.
+Even the biggest, best-moving companies can suffer setbacks or end up damaging your residence or personal belongings.
 But what separates the best companies from the rest, is how they go about resolving issues with damages, and the options they offer to their customers that make the homeowner feel at ease with the company moving their stuff.

 An obvious question comes up right away: do you even need to insure or protect your stuff during the move?
 This is where the old cliché that “no two moves are the same” comes into play.
 Ultimately it is up to you and only you to decide.
-The amount of stuff you have and how valuable it is to you, will dictate whether it’s worth paying extra for moving insurance.
-What’s more important is that you don’t have regrets after, if something does go wrong during the move.
+The amount of stuff you have and how valuable it is to you will dictate whether it’s worth paying extra for moving insurance.
+What’s more important is that you don’t have regrets, if something does go wrong during the move.
 And in many ways, it all starts and ends with the moving company you decide to hire.

 That’s why it’s crucial to know these things long before the moving day.
 In today’s blog we wanted to talk about the different aspects of moving protection you should know when choosing a company.
 We’ll go over some standard moving insurance practices in Canada, what you should and shouldn’t expect from the moving company, and what are some must-haves for the moving company if you are to consider getting a quote from them.

 But before you even read any further, consider the following: many home insurance policies in Canada cover your belongings during the move.
-Homeowners are often told they have to buy coverage through the moving company, when in reality, that isn’t so.
-You may already be covered by your policy if it is classified as “All-Risks”, have an option to expand your policy to cover your stuff under the “Goods-in-transit” clause, or buy moving insurance for a reduced price because you are an existing client.
+Homeowners are often told they have to buy coverage through the moving company when in reality, that isn’t so.
+You may already be covered by your policy if it is classified as “All-Risks”, have the option to expand your policy to cover your stuff under the “Goods-in-transit” clause, or buy moving insurance for a reduced price because you are an existing client.
 Check with your insurance provider before considering getting insurance from a moving company.
-Even if it is more expensive or not as good in terms of the coverage, you will have a basis for comparison and a ballpark figure for when you are getting quotes from movers.
+Even if it is more expensive or not as good in terms of coverage, you will have a basis for comparison and a ballpark figure for when you are getting quotes from movers.

 Moving Insurance vs. Valuation Protection

-Many moving companies are quick to throw the term “fully-insured” around when trying to secure new customers.
+Many moving companies are quick to throw the term “fully insured” around when trying to secure new customers.
 This is also common in other types of household services.
-But while it is used to give the homeowner a sense of safety, the term “fully-insured” usually refers to the coverage that the company has got for itself.
+But while it is used to give the homeowner a sense of safety, the term “fully insured” usually refers to the coverage that the company has got for itself.
 This can include cargo, liability, or vehicle insurance, but outright does very little to inform the customer about how their stuff is protected and for how much.